Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support cultural values and uses

-GLaWAC and West Gippsland CMA are exploring opportunities to enhance environmental flows with Gunaikurnai outcomes in the lower Latrobe wetlands.
-In 2022-23, this is planned to include a jointly managed Gunaikurnai event to deliver water for the environment in Dowd Morass.
+GLaWAC and West Gippsland CMA are exploring opportunities to align environmental flows with Gunaikurnai outcomes in the lower Latrobe wetlands.
+In 2023-24, a Gunaikurnai cultural event is planned at Dowd Morass.
+This event will be jointly managed with WGCMA and will coincide with delivery of water for the environment.
+The timing of the event will be decided by GLaWAC, after some water quality and fish monitoring.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 2.2.3, West Gippsland CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 2.2.3, the West Gippsland CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as canoeing and fishing)

-• riverside recreation and amenity (such as birdwatching, camping and duck hunting)
+• riverside recreation and amenity (such as birdwatching, bushwalking, camping and duck hunting)

-• socioeconomic benefits (such as commercial eel and carp fishing).
+• socioeconomic benefits (such as commercial eel and carp fishing and tourism).

 Scope of environmental watering